Dr. Rex A Sentell

 Along with her husband, she raises her daughter and several rescue cats and dogs.

-Dr. Tamara Martin grew up in Norman, Arkansas.
+Dr. Tamara Juvan grew up in Norman, Arkansas.
 As a young country girl she has always had a

 deep love for animals of all kinds.
 In fact, she was often know to bring home sick and injured